NorESMhub/NorESM/doc/contribute/vc-github.rst

 There are currently three options for `cloning a repository from GitHub
 <https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository>`_;
 with HTTPS, with SSH, or with GitHub command line interface.
-No user autentication is required to clone a repository with HTTPS, but all three methods require some steps for user authentication before code can be pushed to GitHub.
+No user authentication is required to clone a repository with HTTPS, but all three methods require some steps for user authentication before code can be pushed to GitHub.